nimmneun/onesheet/README.md

 ### Cell autosizing
 ##### ... is cool, but comes with heavy performance impacts - especially when dealing with multibyte characters like ä, ß, Æ, ポ.
+Keep in mind though ... you can improve runtimes for larger datasets by disabling it after adding a decent number of rows.

 | Impacts of autosizing                 | 100k rows * 10 cols * 5 chars | 100k rows * 10 cols * 10 chars | 100k rows * 10 cols * 20 chars | 100k rows * 10 cols * 40 chars |
 | ------------------------------------- | ----------------------------- | ------------------------------ | ------------------------------ | ------------------------------ |
 | Autosizing OFF (Single Byte Chars)    | 24 seconds                    | 24 seconds                     | 24 seconds                     | 26 seconds                     |